 Christians Are Not Under Both an Old Covenant and a New Covenant

 For a believer to be under the old covenant is the equivalent of cheating on Jesus.
-I know many people are obsessed with taking verses out of context like “I didn’t come abolish the law” (Matthew 5:17), but, for every verse that can used to misinterpret the new covenant message, there are 3-5 more that undeniably say the exact opposite.
+I know many people are obsessed with taking verses out of context like “I didn’t come to abolish the law” (Matthew 5:17), but, for every verse that can be used to misinterpret the new covenant message, there are 3-5 more than undeniably say the exact opposite.

-First, quickly take note of the difference in the old covenant vs the new covenant.
+First, quickly take note of the difference between the old covenant vs the new covenant.

 What is the OLD Covenant?

 - It was conditional upon us doing our part.

 - It was a covenant with the ISRAELITES who were required to obey and keep the law in return for protection.
 (Deuteronomy 30:15-18 & 1 Samuel 12:14-15).

 - required repeated, daily sacrifices of animals as a reminder of the people’s sin – that never even worked (Hebrews 10:4).